ghc/ghc/docs/users_guide/glasgow_exts.rst

     Allow the use of tuple section syntax

-The :ghc-flag:`-XTupleSections` flag enables Python-style partially applied tuple constructors.
+The :ghc-flag:`-XTupleSections` flag enables partially applied tuple constructors.
 For example, the following program ::

       (, True)